 Introduction to LKF Vejmarkering A/S and Lars Hauge

 LKF Vejmarkering A/S LKF Vejmarkering A/S was founded in 1963.
 The company produces and applies plastic wrap to create road markings and lane stripes.
 Today LKF has offices all over Denmark and sales in more than 15 European countries.

 Lars Hauge is the company’s Quality Manager.
 His entry to the field was somewhat unusual.
 At first, he worked at the company laboratory and then became a department manager.
 Here he found that the job mostly was about documentation and quality control.
 With this in mind, Lars took a Lead Auditor education and has now worked as a Quality Manager at LKF Vejmarkering for nine years.

 A quality system mostly in the minds of the employees

 At LKF roles, processes are not used very widely.
 Instead, they have a more informal approach as many of the employees have been with the company for many years.
 Most of the work at LKF is based on peer-to-peer training.

 Peer-to-peer training is necessary due to a lack of formal rules and processes and as there is no formal training available for the industry.
 LKF is therefore forced to let peer-to-peer training be the main knowledge transfer tool.
-Their process documentation includes some text-based descriptions of work procedures, which Lars is in charge for.
+Their process documentation and quality assurance include some text-based descriptions of work procedures, which Lars is in charge of.
 Each procedure outlines who is responsible and it has descriptions of inputs and outputs.

 “It is hard to create instructions – it is learning by doing.
 We would maybe subsequently be able to make an instruction that could be learnt while working, but you would not be able to work solely from an instruction.”